imaf6971/imaf6971/README.md

 - 👋 Hi, I’m @imaf6971
-- 👀 I’m interested in Python Backend Development with Django
+- 👀 I’m interested in Many cool things, such as:
-- 🌱 I’m currently learning Python/Django/SQL
+- Java development with Spring Framework
+- Databases
+- Functional Programming
 - 💞️ I’m looking to collaborate on some pet project
 - 📫 How to reach me...
 IDK